 - the annual TFSA dollar limit since 2009

 - any unused room leftover from previous years

 - any withdrawals you made in the previous year

-Likewise, if you lost $1000 inside your TFSA in 2016, this does not mean that your limit for 2017 has changed to $6500.
-The limit is still $5500!
+Likewise, if you lost $1000 inside your TFSA in 2022, this does not mean that your limit for 2023 changes to $7500.
+The limit is still $6500!
 So you cannot use gains or losses within a TFSA to justify contributing more in a year to make up for it…you will get dinged by the CRA for over-contributing!

 Specific types of transfers between TFSAs such as direct transfers from your spouse or common-law partner, or exempt transfers from a deceased person’s TFSA, do not count towards eating up your contribution room as well.
 So it is a good idea to have a plan in place in case your relationship dissolves or you die unexpectedly…you may as well ensure your beneficiaries can have the money sitting inside your TFSA!